shao-wang-me/EZShare/Concurrency.md

 ## 3.1 Concurrency Challenge

-Concurrency means that "any object that represents a shared resource in a distributed system must be responsible for ensuring that it operates correctly in a concurrent environment". **(Cite the book!)**
+Concurrency means that "any object that represents a shared resource in a distributed system must be responsible for ensuring that it operates correctly in a concurrent environment" (Coulouris, Dollimore, and Kindberg).

 Subject to the protocol, the concurrency challenge mainly occurs when several commands are processed simultaneously on a server, the data of resource and resourceList need to be concurrent.

-**An Example: Race Condition**
+**An Example: *Race Condition***

 A simplified process of PUBLISH is: